-- Over 75% of illnesses were attributed to seven food categories: Chicken, Fruits, Pork, Seeded Vegetables (such as tomatoes), Other Produce (such as fungi, herbs, nuts and root vegetables), Turkey and Eggs. - The credibility intervals for each of the seven food categories that account for 75.9% of all illnesses overlap with some of the others.
+- More than 75% of illnesses were attributed to seven food categories: Chicken, Fruits, Pork, Seeded Vegetables (such as tomatoes), Other Produce (such as fungi, herbs, nuts, and root vegetables), Beef, and Turkey. - The credibility intervals for each of the seven food categories that account for 77.5% of all illnesses overlap with some of the others.

-Figure 3: Estimated percentage of foodborne Escherichia coli O157 illnesses (with 90% credibility intervals) for 2019, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
-Click here to download relevant data.
+Figure 3: Estimated percentage of foodborne Escherichia coli O157 illnesses (with 90% credibility intervals) for 2020, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States.
+Click here to download data.

-Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2015-2019) and exponentially less weight to each earlier year (1998-2014).
+Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2016 - 2020) and exponentially less weight to each earlier year (1998 - 2015).